John Farnham: 1964–67: The Mavericks to Strings Unlimited

-1967–mid 1970s: Teen pop idol
+1967–1979: Teen pop idol

-Farnham's first commercially successful recording was a cover of American novelty song "Sadie (The Cleaning Lady)"; Sambell had disliked it, as the lyrics were so persistent.
-However, EMI's in-house producer, David MacKay, insisted, and so the single was released in November 1967.
+Farnham's first commercially successful recording was an American-written novelty song, "Sadie (The Cleaning Lady)".
+Sambell had disliked it, as the lyrics were so persistent.
+However, MacKay insisted and so the single was released in November 1967.
 The B-side, "In My Room" was written by Farnham.
 By arrangement with Sambell, Melbourne radio DJ Stan Rofe pretended that he disliked "Sadie" before playing it.
-The song gave Farnham recognition in Australia.
-Rofe continued the ploy on TV's Uptight and viewers responded with calls to play the song.
-It hit No. 1 on the Australian singles charts in January 1968 and remained there for 6 weeks.
-Selling 180,000 copies in Australia, "Sadie" was the highest-selling single by an Australian artist of the decade and became the biggest-selling single in Australia at that time.
-Rofe was a writer for Go-Set, a teen-oriented pop magazine.
-Another writer for the magazine, Molly Meldrum, praised Farnham's efforts.
-Go-Set ran a pop poll to determine the 'King of Pop', which was first won by Normie Rowe for 1967–1968.
-Farnham's 1968 singles were "Underneath the Arches" and "I Don't Want to Love You"; each peaked at #6.
+The song gave Farnham widespread recognition in Australia.
+Rofe continued the ploy on TV's pop music show, Uptight and viewers responded with calls to play the song.
+It hit No. 1 on the Go-Set National Top 40 in January 1968 and remained there for 5 weeks.
+By shipping 180,000 units in Australia, "Sadie" was the highest-selling single by an Australian artist of the decade and became the biggest-selling single in Australia to that time.